 You are here

-The single emergency hotline number 112 will give you information on how to act in a certain situation, or connect you to the appropriate service – emergency medical service, fire-fighters, gas emergency service or the police.
-The number 112 is toll-free and reachable from landlines as well as from mobile phones.
+The single emergency Hotline number 112 will provide information on what to do in certain situations, or connect you to the appropriate service – emergency medical, fire department, natural gas emergency, or the police.
+The number 112 is toll-free and reachable from land lines as well as from mobile phones.

-The informational hotline 1188 provides information about business addresses, working hours, service providers, state institutions, public transport timetables, concerts and events, the location of the nearest service provider, as well as all the necessary tourism information – information about accommodations, museums, attractions, restaurants and cafes, and medical establishments.
-The hotline is reachable 24 hours per day and is available to all Latvian telecommunications network subscribers.
+The Hotline 1188 provides information about business addresses, hours, service providers, state institutions, public transport timetables, concerts and events, the location of the nearest service provider, as well as all vital tourism information – about accommodations, museums, attractions, restaurants and cafes, and medical centers.
+The Hotline is reachable 24 hours per day.
 Information is provided in Latvian, Russian, and English.

-If you are an EU citizen who requires medical attention while in Latvia, make sure that the medical establishment accepts the European Health Insurance Card (EHIC).
-The EHIC confirms the right to receive the necessary or emergency medical treatment to the same extent as would be received by a local resident.
+If you are an EU citizen who requires medical attention while in Latvia, make sure that the medical centre accepts the European Health Insurance Card (EHIC).
+The EHIC confirms the right to receive the necessary and/or emergency medical treatment to the same extent as would be received by a local resident.

-Twenty-four hour emergency assistance is provided by any regional hospital.
-Help can be received at the following regional centres:
+Twenty-four hour emergency assistance is provided by any regional hospital:

-Rīga Eastern University Hospital, Gaiļezers Clinic, Hipokrāta iela 2, Rīga;
+- Rīga East University Hospital, Gaiļezers Clinic, Hipokrāta iela 2, Rīga;

 - Daugavpils Regional Hospital, Vasarnīcu iela 20, Daugavpils;